de4a-eu/ssi-authority-agent/README.md

 ### SSI Authority Agent logging

-In `v0.3`, the logging functionality of the Authority Agent has been externalized to correspond to the pilot metrics and remove sensitive data from the output.
+The logging functionality of the Authority Agent has been externalized to correspond to the pilot metrics and remove sensitive data from the output.
 Specifically, the `government.agent.api.de4a.eu` Docker service representing the Authority Agent API logs events and error in `/usr/local/tomcat/logs/de4a-metrics-log.txt` file in the Docker container.
 To access the contents of that file, you need to enter the command line of the Docker container by executing the following line (once the containers are running):

 ```